Non-Commutative Geometry, Categories and Quantum Physics: Categories in Non-Commutative Geometry.

-\begin{itemize} \item[$\looparrowright$] This reconstruction theorem for imprimitivity bimodules is actually only the starting point for the development of a complete ``bivariant'' version of Serre-Swan and Takahashi's dualities.
+\begin{itemize} \item[$\looparrowright$] This reconstruction theorem for imprimitivity bimodules is actually only the starting point for the development of a complete ``bivariant'' version of Serre-Swan equivalence and Takahashi duality.
 In this case we will generalize the previous spectral theorem to (classes of) bimodules over commutative unital \cs-algebras that are more general than imprimitivity bimodules; furthermore the appropriate notion of morphism will be introduced in order to get a categorical duality.
-We plan to return to this subject elsewhere\footnote{P.~Bertozzini, R.~Conti, W.~Lewkeeratiyutkul, Bivariant Serre-Swan Duality, in preparation.}. \end{itemize}
+We plan to return to this subject elsewhere\footnote{P.~Bertozzini, R.~Conti, W.~Lewkeeratiyutkul, Bivariant Serre-Swan Equivalence, in preparation.}. \end{itemize}

 A \emph{\cs-category}~\cite{GLR,Mit} is a category $\Cs$ such that the sets $\Cs_{AB}:=\Hom_\Cs(B,A)$ are complex Banach spaces and the compositions are bilinear maps, there is an involutive antilinear contravariant functor $*:\Hom_\Cs\to\Hom_\Cs$ acting identically on the objects such that $x^*x$ is a positive element in the $*$-algebra $\Cs_{AA}$ for every $x\in \Cs_{BA}$ (that is, $x^* x = y^* y$ for some $y \in \Cs_{AA}$), $\|xy\|\leq\|x\|\cdot \|y\|, \ \forall x\in \Cs_{AB}, \ y\in \Cs_{BC}$, $\|x^*x\|=\|x\|^2, \ \forall x\in \Cs_{BA}$.